 Where Bitcoin goes from here

 Nation-state adoption is no longer speculative.
 El Salvador holds Bitcoin in national reserves.
 The United States issued an Executive Order on a Strategic Bitcoin Reserve in March 2025, and other countries are watching.
-The geopolitical calculation is shifting because holding an asset that no government issues and no government can sanction has strategic value.
+The geopolitical calculation is shifting because holding an asset no government issues and no government can sanction has strategic value.

 The next halving arrives around 2028, reducing issuance from roughly 0.85% to approximately 0.42% annually.
 Each halving further locks in Bitcoin's monetary policy.
 The supply schedule becomes ever more predictable and ever more credibly fixed.